AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-ssl.md

 ## Use SSL When Dispatcher Connects to AEM {#use-ssl-when-dispatcher-connects-to-aem}

-Configure Dispatcher to communicate with the AEM or CQ render instance using SSL connections.
+Configure the Dispatcher to communicate with the AEM or CQ render instance using SSL connections.

 Before you configure Dispatcher, configure AEM or CQ to use SSL: